 4 minute read:

-Alison, Eryn and Fiona had a fantastically fun afternoon at Grange Primary School in Kettering on Friday, 22nd March to see James Rodger from Scootfit delivering sessions to a range of year groups.
+Alison, Eryn and Fiona had a fantastically fun afternoon at Grange Primary School in Kettering on Friday, 22nd March joining James from Scootfit delivering sessions to a range of year groups.

-James had been going from the morning, so he was in full swing when we arrived at the end of his session before lunch.This gave us the chance to chat with Lydia Meek, Deputy Head about how the school is progressing with their Modeshift STARS award and take some publicity shots for Brightkidz.
+James had been going from the morning, so he was in full swing when we arrived at the end of his session before lunch.This gave us the chance to chat with Lydia Meek, Deputy Head about how the school is progressing with their Modeshift STARS award and take some photographs for an active travel guide by Brightkidz.

 Straight away we could see how brilliant the children at the school were!
 The Road Safety Heroes joined in the fun and we recruited some younger students to help out.
 We were lucky enough to have Kirsty Edmonds along to take some great photos for us.
 As a professional photographer more used to action shots of rugby players and footballers, the job of capturing some children walking along the street proved no challenge.